McCarthy told Trump he backed expunging impeachments but there’s no vote being scheduled - KESQ

 McCarthy called Trump to apologize after the interview, claiming he misspoke on CNBC, sources told CNN at the time.
 It is unclear what, if any, other promises were made on this call.

-Politico first reported the endorsement of the position made by McCarthy to Trump.
+Politico first reported the endorsement of the position made by McCarthy to Trump, but McCarthy disputed the assertion in the Politico reporting that he had promised to hold the vote.

+“No,” McCarthy told reporters Thursday when asked if he had promised to hold the expungement vote.
+When pressed on if he would commit to not holding a vote, he said it should “go through committee like anything else.”

 Multiple sources tell CNN that calling a House vote to expunge the two impeachments against the former president would be a fool’s errand, as leadership does not have the votes to pass this.
 So even if McCarthy indicated to Trump he’d do it, it’s unlikely votes would be there – likely further inflaming tensions.
 Additionally, it is unclear if expunging an impeachment is possible and it has never been done before.